circuitscan/docs/docs/source/usage.rst

 By taking note of the request ID output at the start of a deploy or verify command, you can close out of the process at any time before compilation completes and restart the process later.

-In addition to helping with long running jobs or spotty internet connections, this allows verifying the same circuverifier it accross multiple deployments without waiting for another compilation.
+In addition to helping with long running jobs or spotty internet connections, this allows verifying the same circuit verifier it accross multiple deployments without waiting for another compilation.

 More information
 ----------------